polycopter/leaf/README.md

 [Collenchyma][collenchyma] and Rust.

-Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on making AI algorithms 100x more computational efficient.
+Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on improving the computational efficiency of AI algorithms by two orders of magnitude.

 We see Leaf as the core of constructing high-performance machine intelligence applications.
-Leaf's design makes it easy to publish independent modules to make e.g. deep reinforcement learning, visualization and monitoring, network distribution, [automated preprocessing][cuticula] or scaleable production deployment easily accessible for everyone.
+Leaf's design makes it easy to publish independent modules to make deep reinforcement learning, visualization and monitoring, network distribution, [automated preprocessing][cuticula] or scaleable production deployment easily accessible for everyone.